-Are you frustrated that the church often struggles to articulate a positive, biblical perspective on the big issues in society and culture?
-Do you long for God’s wisdom to be more visible in the public square?
+Are you frustrated that there are so few voices articulating a positive, biblical perspective on the big issues in society and culture?
+Do you long for God’s wisdom for all of life to be seen and heard in the public square?

 If you’ve ever asked yourself these questions, then the Jubilee Centre's Bible and Public Life course is for you.
 The course has been carefully designed to help you deepen your faith and develop in your own calling to engage with public life today.

 We’ve distilled over 30 years of our own research at the Jubilee Centre, and curated some of the best resources from leading Christian thinkers to guide you through each module.

 You don’t need to hold a degree in theology or the social sciences to be able to engage with the lessons provided.
 Anyone with a university education will be able to access a wealth of biblical insight, teaching and wisdom on some of the economic, social and political challenges facing our nations in the 2020s.